TAPevents/orbit-permissions/README.md

 ### Permissions

+The orbit:permissions package defines the following permissions:

 * **permissions:delegate-and-revoke**: Needed in order to delegate and revoke user roles.
 * **permissions:get-users-roles**: Needed in order to query roles of other users.
 * **permissions:edit-custom-roles**: Needed in order to define and undefine custom roles.

+The permissions package defines the following package roles:

 ### Package Roles and their permissions

+The orbit:permissions package defines the following Package Roles:

 * **permissions:admin**:
-..* Users with this role will have all the permissions
+  * Users with this role will have all the permissions

 * **permissions:permissions-manager**:
-..* permissions:delegate-and-revoke
+  * permissions:delegate-and-revoke
-..* permissions:get-users-roles
+  * permissions:get-users-roles
-..* permissions:edit-custom-roles
+  * permissions:edit-custom-roles

 ## Getting Started

-Once you've installed orbit:permissions on your app you'll probably want to give to at least one of your users the permission to use it.
-You can do this in few ways:
+Once you've installed orbit:permissions on your app you'll probably want to give to at least one of your users the permission to use it:

 By making the user an Admin:

-	// The admin role has all permissions in the system OrbitPermissions.addAdmins(user_id);
+	// The admin role has all permissions in the system OrbitPermissions.addAdmins(user); // user can be user_id or user object

 Or by giving the user the permissions-manager role:

-	// Allow all permissions related operations by this user OrbitPermissions.delegate(user_id, "permissions:permissions-manager");
+	// Allow all permissions related operations to be performed by this user OrbitPermissions.delegate(user, "permissions:permissions-manager"); // user can be user_id or user object

 ## API